November 21, 2024

 In a study examining the efficacy of Floortime, parental engagement emerged as a crucial factor.
 The more actively parents participated during Floortime sessions, the better their children fared in various developmental metrics.
 This emphasizes the importance of interactive and child-led sessions in fostering emotional growth.

-For more insights on Floortime's effectiveness, visit our article on what makes dir floortime effective?.
+For more insights on Floortime's effectiveness, visit our article on what makes DIR floortime effective?.

 Floortime is acknowledged as a cost-effective therapy option, particularly due to its child-led nature.
 This approach allows parents and caregivers to initiate therapy in the comfort of their homes, thereby eliminating the need for expensive sessions at therapy centers.
 Implementing Floortime at home can make a significant difference in both the child’s and the parents’ experiences, enhancing parenting skills while nurturing the child's development.